federalies/reigns/README.md

 # reigns
-🐴🐎take control of the reigns
+🐴🐎reign supreme by taking control of the reins